 The reasons why most do not take the time to protect one of THE MOST IMPORTANT personal assets is usually a lack of knowledge and accurate information.
 The other has to do with faulty beliefs like, “I am a good person…who would sue me personally” (people get pretty upset with car accidents and may see you as their lottery ticket) or “I have plenty of insurance, so that SHOULD cover me” (not always; in fact, the loopholes in your policy, if you understood them, would be shocking).

 Let’s take a step back and define what is considered a safe asset.
 A safe asset is one that does not cause direct liability.
-In other words, your interest-earning money market account is not going to cause anyone liability the way a car, business, employee or a piece of real estate is able to.
+In other words, your interest-earning money market account is not going to cause anyone liability the way a car, business, employee, or a piece of real estate can.
 Many safe assets are already protected because they are in a retirement account such as a 401(k).
 There are exemptions at the state and federal level that will protect your retirement accounts.
 For example, 401(k)’s is covered by the Employee Retirement Income Security Act, known as ERISA, and are completely protected from creditors — except when those creditors are former spouses or the I.R.S.

-For anything short of bankruptcy, state law determines whether IRAs (including Roth IRA’s) are shielded from creditors’ claims.
+For anything short of bankruptcy, state law determines whether IRAs (including Roth IRAs) are shielded from creditors’ claims.

 Most states, including New York, New Jersey, and Connecticut, exempt 100 percent of the assets while they are in the account.
 But laws in other states vary widely on whether withdrawals are covered, whether protections extend to inheritors as well as the initial owner, and whether former spouses can reach the funds.